Klaudio-Peqini/geomagnetic_mfdfa/README.md

 ## Examples
 In the folder ```examples```, several Python scripts are shown that compute the relevant quantities and enable drawing meaningful conclusions.
 In the same folder is a mock file.
-It allows the generation of mock data to apply the various funcitons in the repo.
+It allows the generation of mock data to apply the various functions in the repo.
+The mock data have a structure that mimics the real data from geophysical sources.

 ---